 New Orleans, LA

 The Chalmette Refinery, located outside of New Orleans, Louisiana, is a 185,000 barrel per day, dual-train coking refinery with a Nelson Complexity of 13.0 and is capable of processing both light and heavy crude oil.
 The facility is strategically positioned on the Gulf Coast with strong logistics connectivity that offers flexible raw material sourcing and product distribution opportunities, including the potential to export products.

 The Chalmette refinery processes a variety of crude oils and predominantly produces gasoline, distillates and specialty chemicals.
 The refinery distributes its products locally and exports to domestic and international markets through pipeline and maritime assets.

-Our newest refinery is located in Torrance, California processes a blend of primarily heavy and medium crudes to produce a high-value product slate.
-The Torrance refinery has a nameplate crude capacity of 155,000 barrels per day and is PBF’s most complex refinery with a Nelson Complexity index of 14.9.
+The Torrance refinery is located in Torrance, California, and processes a blend of primarily heavy and medium crudes to produce a high-value product slate.
+The Torrance refinery has a nameplate crude capacity of 166,000 barrels per day with a Nelson Complexity index of 13.8.

-The Torrance refinery is located on a 750-acre site in Torrance, California.
-The refinery receives it crude oil primarily through a direct pipeline connection to California central valley and also has access to waterborne feedstocks through the Ports of Los Angeles and Long Beach.
+The Torrance refinery is located on a 700-acre site in Torrance, California.
+It receives its crude oil primarily through a direct pipeline connection to California central valley and also has access to waterborne feedstocks through the Ports of Los Angeles and Long Beach.
 The refinery produces approximately 1.8 billion gallons of gasoline per year, which represents approximately ten percent of the gasoline demand in California.
 In addition to blending three grades of gasoline, Torrance produces diesel fuel, jet fuel, liquefied petroleum gases (LPGs), coke and sulfur.
 The refinery ships products to customers via a series of proprietary pipelines and terminals throughout the region via truck, rail, barges, and ships.